macropin/django-googlebot/README.md

 Finally, create a _googlebot_ user.
 This account will be used when Googlebot is automatically logged in.

-NB Remember to create a _robots.txt_ with _Noarchive_ if you wish to disable the Google Cache feature.
+NB If you wish to disable the Google Cache feature, create a _robots.txt_ with _Noarchive_ .
 Eg:

     User-agent: *
     Disallow:
-    Noarchive: /download/
+    Noarchive: /restricted-content/